Note: This restaurant is already closed.

 I have first visited this resto a few years ago and was really impressed, and I am glad to be invited this time to try more dishes.

 We started with Mieng Kham (Php 185), a traditional Thai appetizer with ingredients representing each flavor of Thai cuisine.
-We also had Pomelo Salad (Php 330), with chicken, shrimp and garlic flakes tossed in spicy dressing.
+We also had Pomelo Salad (Php 330), with chicken, shrimp, and garlic flakes tossed in a spicy dressing.